Our top 10 wildlife sightings in October

 You might notice more robins around during the autumn and winter.
 Juvenile robins are starting to get their red breasts so they become more recognisable as robins, and other robins are arriving here from northern Europe.
 Some of these will stay and spend the winter in Britain while others are passing through on their way to southern Europe or North Africa.

 Autumn is a good time to look for spiders in gardens, along hedgerows and in heathland.
-Look out for the huge variety of spiders and their webs.
+Look out for the huge variety of spiders and their webs, particularly on cooler mornings when their webs glisten with dew.

 Wild clematis becomes more noticeable in the autumn thanks to the fluffy seed heads; hedgerows can be covered with this climber as it scrambles over shrubs.

-Download our autumn wildlife detective sheet for some other wildlife to look out for this month.
+Download our autumn wildlife spotter sheet for some other wildlife to look out for this month.
 Will you spot them all?